Five minutes, five steps to set up Unity TeamsLast updated: November 2018

-Unity Teams provides your team with a set of of cloud-enabled features that securely stores projects, synchronizes changes among team members, and simplifies the creation and sharing of builds.
-It’s the only solution of its kind that’s made specifically for game development.
+Unity Teams provides your team with a set of cloud-enabled features that securely store projects, synchronize changes among team members, and simplify the creation and sharing of builds.
+It’s efficient to set up and use because it’s the only solution of its kind that’s made specifically for game development.

 What Unity Teams does: